JKaizenn/NebulaFighters/README.md

 # Nebula Fighters

 This is a team project to create a Galaga-style game using the Godot Engine.
-The game includes various systems like levels, score management, a scoreboard, lives management, enemy movement patterns, and more.
+The game includes various systems like score management, a scoreboard, enemy movement patterns,different enemies, and more.
 Each team member is responsible for different parts of the project.

 ## Table of Contents